Step #1 in Basement Remodeling – RadonSeal Concrete Sealer

 Moisture promotes molds, mildew, dust mites, and other biological air contaminants, which cause allergies, asthma, or other health problems.
 Ventilation spreads humidity and contaminants through the house.

-Molds need high humidity and organic or moist porous materials (concrete).
+Molds need high humidity and organic materials to survive.
 They thrive in carpeting, upholstered furniture, drywall, wood paneling, and moist fiberglass insulation.
 Mildew munching on cellulose produces volatile organic compounds (e.g. aldehydes), which we detect as musty odors.
 Moldy furnishings have to be discarded!

 Customers’ feedback and tips on Sealing Damp Basements against Moisture and Molds.